mchmarny/distributed-echo/README.md

 All the variables used in this service are defined in the [bin/config](bin/config) file.
 You can edit these to your preferred values.

-* `SERVICE_NAME` (default: distributed-echo) is the name of the service deployed into Cloud Run.
+* `SERVICE_NAME` (default: `distributed-echo`) is the name of the service deployed into Cloud Run.
 Combination of this name is also used for database, schedule, and user name.
-* `SERVICE_IMAGE_VERSION` (default: 0.5.6) is the version of the image that will be build to use in Cloud Run deployment
+* `SERVICE_IMAGE_VERSION` (default: `0.5.6`) is the version of the image that will be build to use in Cloud Run deployment
-* `SERVICE_REGIONS` (default: us-central1 us-east1 europe-west1 asia-northeast1) is all the regions where this service should be deployed to Cloud Run
+* `SERVICE_REGIONS` (default: `us-central1`, `us-east1`, `europe-west1`, `asia-northeast1`) is all the regions where this service should be deployed to Cloud Run
-* `DB_REGION` (default: regional-us-central1) is the Spanner instance configuration value which will dictate the deployment regions (alt: nam3, nam-eur-asia1)
+* `DB_REGION` (default: `regional-us-central1`) is the Spanner instance configuration value which will dictate the deployment regions (alt: `nam3`, `nam-eur-asia1`)
-* `DB_NODES` (default: 3) is the number of Spanner nodes in created in the above defied region (see: https://cloud.google.com/spanner/docs/instances)
+* `DB_NODES` (default: `3`) is the number of Spanner nodes in created in the above defied region (see: https://cloud.google.com/spanner/docs/instances)

 ## Deployment

 > Note, to keep this readme short, I will be asking you to execute scripts rather than listing here complete commands.
-You should really review each one of these scripts for content, and, to understand the individual commands so you can use them in the future.
+You should review each one of these scripts for content.
+This will also help you understand the individual commands so you can use them in the future.

-First, start by creating IAM user and granting that user all the necessary rights.
+First, start by creating IAM user and granting that user all the necessary roles.

 ```shell
 bin/setup